-Additional readings will be distributed electronically or via e-reserves; students are encouraged to validate their RIC IDs at the library ASAP.
+Additional readings will be distributed via Blackboard; students are encouraged to validate their RIC IDs at the library ASAP.
 Also note that coursework in this class will require use of the Internet; if you do not have a computer with Internet access at home, please build time to use the computer labs on campus into your schedule.